 When was the last time you smiled comfortably and with confidence?
 Are you the person in photos who always seems to be unhappy even though you’re not?
 Have you been bypassing healthy fruits and vegetables because it hurts to eat?

 Living with teeth damaged by disease or decay takes its toll on many areas of your life.
-At Town East Dental Group, Dr. RJ Loera and Dr. George Clark have helped many patients achieve a healthier smile with restorations like dental crowns and bridges.
+At Town East Dental Group, Dr. RJ Loera has helped many patients achieve a healthier smile with restorations like dental crowns and bridges.

 Both are restorations, but they perform different functions.